pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## xx.07.2026 (*1.9.dev6*)

+-   Minor changes in RC2 interface.
+-   Fixed an issue in IPASIRUP related to empty external clauses.

 ## 10.06.2026 (*1.9.dev5*)

 -   Added missing header files in the source distribution (thanks to Christoph